-Olivia has participated in masterclasses with Renée Fleming, Kate Royal, Roderick Williams, Thomas Hampson, Thomas Quasthoff, Eric Owens, Helmut Deutsch, and Marilyn Horne.
-She was awarded the first place prize (Lynne Cooper Harvey Foundation Award) of the Musicians Club of Women Competition in 2018, a grant from the Frank Huntington Beebe Fund for Musicians in 2018, the English Song Prize from the London Song Festival in 2019, and the first place prize of the Tuesday Musical Competition in 2017.
+Olivia has participated in masterclasses with Renée Fleming, Kate Royal, Roderick Williams, Thomas Hampson, Eric Owens, Helmut Deutsch, and Marilyn Horne.
+She was awarded the English Song Prize from the London Song Festival in 2019, the first place prize (Lynne Cooper Harvey Foundation Award) of the Musicians Club of Women Competition in 2018, a grant from the Frank Huntington Beebe Fund for Musicians in 2018, and the first place prize of the Tuesday Musical Competition in 2017.
 Olivia is currently in her second year of the Opera Course at the Guildhall School of Music in Drama in London, where she also received her Artist Masters, and is a 2017 alumna of Oberlin Conservatory.
-Her studies at Guildhall are generously supported by The Worshipful Company of Innholders and the Walter Hyde Memorial Prize.
+Her studies at Guildhall are generously supported by the Walter Hyde Memorial Prize.